Esri/arcgis-runtime-samples-android/java/authenticate-with-oauth/README.md

 # Authenticate with OAuth

 Authenticate with ArcGIS Online (or your own portal) using OAuth2 to access secured resources (such as private web maps or layers).
-Accessing secured items requires logging in to the portal that hosts them (an ArcGIS Online account, for example).

 ![Authenticate with OAuth App](authenticate-with-oauth.png)